 Either way, nobody mentions anything of their courtship but I still found their bond a bit odd and also, boring AF.

-Then there’s Uncle Philip, who commits LEGIT incest when he rapes Dawn.
+Then there’s Uncle Philip, who commits LEGIT incest when he rapes Christie.
 In the last 10 pages, he takes Christie out to visit Jefferson at the hospital, but he totally lies and takes her out to the beach so he can recreate the spider-hands car make-out scene from Dawn:

 “I want to… to show … to teach you… things,” he gasped.
 His hands were over my breasts and his fingers began to fumble with the buttons on my blouse.
 I kicked up and twisted myself wildly to get out from under him, but he was too heavy and too strong.
 His fingernails tore down the side of my neck and onto my chest.
 I screamed and screamed and then I clutched a handful of hand and turned to him.